After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 sslmode: disable # 'verify-full' (default) or 'verify-ca' or 'disable'

-# 'disable' is OK for local/private networks, not for public networks
+# Note: 'disable' is only suitable for local/private networks, not for public networks

 storage: